Pollux12/vscode-gmod-glua-ls/README.md

 * **Automatic File Resolution:** Automatically detects and parses addon and gamemode structures, enabling you to get started with all features and diagnostics without a ton of configuration.
 * **Automatic Setup & Updates:** Designed to work with minimal setup, the extension can handle updates for annotations and the debugger, alongside setting it all up for you on initial load.
 * **Multi-Root Workspace Support:** Designed to work in large codebases, especially with many different folders open within a workspace.
 Perfect for working on complex gamemodes alongside many addons, such as within a [multi-root workspace.](https://code.visualstudio.com/docs/editing/workspaces/multi-root-workspaces)
-* **AI & Copilot Integration:** Integrates with GitHub Copilot and other tools with a custom MCP server - enables AI agents to interact directly with the game server and get accurate documentation for your codebase.
+* **Configurable Templates:** Ability to create and easily use custom templates to scaffold classes via the class explorer, helping reduce boilerplate.
+Templates for entities and other common classes included, with options to easily add more such as for plugin systems.

 ---